Baltimore’s Distilleries and Speakeasies

 Today a new generation of distillers are working hard to reclaim this tradition by producing the state’s signature rye whiskey, described as a more refined alternative to bourbon.

 Learn how to experience some of the best of what Baltimore has to offer with our round up of distilleries and speakeasies.
 Or, start exploring with the Whiskey Rebellion Trail pass.

 Baltimore Spirits Company’s inventory runs the gamut from amari to gin, and, of course, rye whiskey.
 Stop by their distillery in Hampden’s Union Collective for a free tour and sampling of the spirits.

 Old Line Spirits

 Old Line Spirits was started by two Navy buddies who left corporate jobs looking to create something of their own.
-They reconnected as neighbors in Baltimore and in 2017, Arch Watkins and Mark McLaughlin launched their whiskey and rum distillery, Old Line Spirits, in Baltimore’s Highlandtown neighborhood.
-Take a tour of the facilities, enjoy a tasting and then end with a cocktail at the in-house bar, The Ready Room, named for the room where naval aviators gather to plan missions, swap stories and hang out.
+They reconnected as neighbors in Baltimore, and in 2017, Arch Watkins and Mark McLaughlin launched their whiskey and rum distillery, Old Line Spirits, in Baltimore’s Highlandtown neighborhood.
+Take a tour of the facilities, enjoy a tasting and end with a cocktail at the in-house bar, The Ready Room, named for the room where naval aviators gather to plan missions, swap stories and hang out.

 Sagamore Spirit Distillery